Student Teaching Reminders

 PE 247 - Nutrition, Health and Safety for Young Children

 Links to community colleges and universities in Nebraska and surrounding area.
-Some universities listed below are accompanied with transfer guides relevant to UNK students interested in the ECU program.
+Some universities listed below are accompanied with transfer guides relevant to UNK students interested in the ECI program.

 More transfer guides can be found through the Registrar's Office.